Home

 Aaron's blog post also indicates that the UI may change by the time the jump to beta happens.
 That'd be nice, because the puffy, light-blue bar at the bottom of the browser window?
 It's not going to win any UI beauty contests.

-Extensions now enabled by default in Google Chrome dev channel, now where are they? originally appeared on Download Squad on Thu, 10 Sep 2009 10:30:00 EST. Please see our terms for use of feeds.
+Extensions now enabled by default in Google Chrome dev channel, now where are they? originally appeared on Download Squad on Thu, 10 Sep 2009 10:30:00 EST. Please see our .

 Read | Permalink | Email this | Comments